Find a spider by...

 C. tropix.
 However, the only certain way to distinguish between these two species involves examining possible specimens for minute anatomical structural differences (mainly ones on the underside of the spider) with the aid of a stereo microscope

-so there is some uncertainty as to the identity of the spider presented on this page, although it is a very good match for the images and other characteristics as included
+so there is some uncertainty as to the identity of the spider presented here.

 in Dr. Raven's paper.